vanhoofmaarten/nuxt-mq/README.md

 - Clone this repository
 - Install dependencies using `yarn install` or `npm install`
-- Start development server using `npm run dev`
+- Start development server using `npm run dev` or with Node debugging on `npm run dev-debug`

 ## License